 What Exactly Does a Footprint Do?

 A footprint is a lightweight ground sheet that forms a barrier between your tent floor and the ground.
-If we, as good backpackers and stewards of the land, adhere to Leave No Trace principles, we will camp as often as possible on durable surfaces.
+If we, as good backpackers and stewards of the land, adhere to Leave No Trace principles, we will camp as often as possible on durable surfaces (read: rock, gravel, or already established campsites).
 Well, over time, these surfaces can act like sandpaper and eventually erode the tent fabric and waterproofing.
 In the worst-case scenario, a puncture from a rock or root puts a hole in your tent floor, which can be a difficult thing to repair.
 To protect this from occurring, a footprint acts like a second skin by creating an extra barrier between you and the ground.
 A tent alone should keep you dry (that's its job), so the real questions are whether a footprint is necessary given the extra cost and weight, and what your options really are, all of which is covered below.

 The Toughness (Floor Denier) of Your Tent